joseph-garni/imc-prosperity-3/README.md

 # IMC Prosperity 3 Trading Competition

-This repository contains my solutions and trading algorithms for the IMC Prosperity 3 Trading Competition.
+This repository contains solutions and trading algorithms for the IMC Prosperity 3 Trading Competition.

 ## Repository Structure